Ahm15275097/High-and-Low-/Documentation.md

 Another feature that an IDE, such as https://repl.it/, supplies is the use of an internal compiler.
 This made testing the code so much simpler.
 If the code was written in a text editor such as notepad, which isn't an IDE, the code would have had to be taken to a seperate compiler to be tested.
 This would have been very time consuming.
 As this made testing much easier, more frequent tests could be done therefor making the application more secure.

-The debugging process was made easier by the use of this IDE as it
+The debugging process was made easier by the use of this IDE as it gave a command straight away when something went wrong, this allowed the problem to be acessed and solved efficiently.